trentw/script-to-speech/README.md

 4. **Screenplay is parsed incorrectly**
    - The parser is currently fairly fragile, and expects "standard" screenplay files with predictable margins and conventions.
 Additional configuration options, and automatic configuration, is planned for future releases

+5. **Headers/Footers Appearing in Parsed Output**
+   - Use `sts-detect-headers` to identify recurring patterns
+   - Apply detected patterns with `--remove` option during parsing
+   - Use `--text-only` to manually edit problematic content

 See [TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) for more solutions.